cerc-io/watcher-ts/packages/erc721-watcher/README.md

   * Run the getState query again at the endpoint with the event blockHash.

-  * After the `diff` block has been created, create a checkpoint using CLI in `packages/erc721-watcher`:
+  * After the `diff` block has been created (can check if event block number pruned in yarn server log), create a checkpoint using CLI in `packages/erc721-watcher`:

     ```bash
     yarn checkpoint --address $NFT_ADDRESS